 "It's a dereliction of duty to keep the public and Congress in the dark for months," POGO senior investigator Nick Schwellenbach told the Post.
 "Digital forensics experts could have been working to recover these lost texts a long time ago."

 Cuffari has been at the center of Trump-era controversies before.
-He rejected his staff's recommendation to investigate the role that Secret Service played in clearing Lafayette Square during the 2020 George Floyd protests so that Trump could hold a photo-op with a bible at a nearby church, according to the Post.
+He rejected his staff's recommendation to investigate the Secret Service's involvement in the June 1, 2020, incident, when federal law enforcement used tear gas to forcibly clear peaceful protesters in front of the White House before Trump help a photo-op holding up a Bible in front of a church that had been damaged by fire during an earlier protest.
 Cuffari also sought to limit and ultimately scrapped an investigation into whether the Secret Service flouted COVID protocols despite recommendations from his staff.
 His office did not launch a single probe specifically investigating the Secret Service at any point during Trump's tenure.

 "It doesn't look like he's an independent watchdog," Schwellenbach told the Post at the time.